mvc1009/myAutoEnum/README.md

 # To improve

-[ ] Store all results from a DNS resolution instead of the first one.
+[x] Store all results from a DNS resolution instead of the first one.
 Useful when the host has a load balancer.
 [ ] API Key rotator.
+[ ] Module gowitness
+[ ] Module Fuzzer
+[ ] Module find emails